Polygamy: What Love Is This?

 Top

-The Bible, which is the "keystone" of biblical Christianity, has an enormous amount of historical substantiation, including its fulfilled prophecies; verifiable geographical features, cities, historical events, historical figures, and so forth.
-Much of the Bible's historical claims is substantiated from other sources outside the Bible.
-The Book of Mormon, for example, can't say this.
+Now, on the flip-side, the Bible, which is the "keystone" of biblical Christianity, has an enormous amount of historical substantiation, including its fulfilled prophecies; verifiable geographical features, cities, historical events, historical figures, and so forth.
+Many of the Bible's historical claims are substantiated from other sources outside the Bible.

 Are we Christians simply because the Bible has a strong historical foundation?
-No...but we need to ask: would it be possible to be a believing Christian if the Bible were not believable?
-Absolutely not!
+No...but it would NOT be possible to be a believing Christian if the Bible were not believable!
 If the Bible didn't have a historical foundation, if it were shown to be false, how could we believe what it says?
-Even the apostle Paul says that if, for example, the resurrection of Jesus is but a myth, then our faith is in vain.
-So historical reality DOES matter.
-It IS important.
+Even the apostle Paul says that if the resurrection of Jesus is but a myth, then our faith is in vain.
+So historical truth DOES matter.
+Faith needs to be placed in something real, not something imaginary.
+And truth should fear no investigation.

 Top

-6. Do you believe all Mormons are going to hell?
+7. Do you believe all Mormons are going to hell?

 Top